subsquid/docs/docs/basics/store/file-store/csv-table.md

 ## `Table` Implementation

 The `@subsquid/file-store-csv` package provides a `Table` implementation for writing to CSV files.
 Use it by [supplying one or more of its instances via the `tables` field of the `Database` constructor argument](../overview/#database-options).
-The constructor the `Table` implementation accepts the following arguments:
+Constructor of the `Table` implementation accepts the following arguments:
 1. **`fileName: string`**: the name of the output file in every dataset partition folder.
 2. **`schema: {[column: string]: Column}`**: a mapping from CSV column names to [`Column` objects](#columns).
-A mapping of the same keys to data values is the row type used by the [table writer](overview/#table-writer-interface).
+A mapping of the same keys to data values is the row type used by the [table writer](../overview/#table-writer-interface).
 3. **`options?: TableOptions`**: see [`Table` Options](#table-options).

 ## `Column`s

-The `Column` class is responsible for serializing the in-memory data representation.
-Its constructor accepts the type of the column data and an optional `{nullable?: boolean}` `options` object.
+`Column` objects determine how the in-memory data representation of each table column should be serialized.
+Constructor of `Column`s accepts a column data type and an optional `{nullable?: boolean}` `options` object as arguments.

-Column types can be obtained by making the following function calls from the `Types` submodule.
-They determine the type that the [table writer](overview/#table-writer-interface) will expect to find at the corresponding fields of data row objects.
+Column types can be obtained by making the function calls listed below from the `Types` submodule.
+They determine the type that the [table writer](../overview/#table-writer-interface) will expect to find at the corresponding field of data row objects.

 | Column type         | Type of the data row field |
 |:-------------------:|:--------------------------:|